chaplyk/carrotproxy-docs/pages/03.configure/05.Router/tp-link/default.md

 ![TP-Link-Login-Img](TP-Link-Login-Img.png "TP-Link-Login-Img")
 3. Go to Network -> WAN
 ![Screenshot%202021-11-17%20at%2015.27.43](Screenshot%202021-11-17%20at%2015.27.43.png "Screenshot%202021-11-17%20at%2015.27.43")
 4. If Dynamic IP connection type is selected tick Use These DNS Servers.
-With Static IP connection no need to tick.
+With Static IP connection checkbox is not there.

 In Primary DNS type IP address of nearest CarrotProxy DNS server.
 You can check them at https://www.carrotproxy.com/servers
 ![Screenshot%202021-11-17%20at%2015.29.56](Screenshot%202021-11-17%20at%2015.29.56.png "Screenshot%202021-11-17%20at%2015.29.56")